flyway/flywaydb.org/documentation/database/postgresql.md

 ### pgpass

 Authentication can be done via pgpass files to retrieve the credentials for a connection, in which case they do not need to be supplied in configuration.
-For Windows, the location of this file is `%APPDATA%\postgresql\pgpass.conf`, otherwise it is `~/.pgpass`.
-The path to the file can also be set in the environment variable `PGPASSFILE` where it will be read from with priority.
+If the path to a pgpass file is set in the environment variable `PGPASSFILE`, it will be read from here.
+If not, then in Windows the file will be read from the location `%APPDATA%\postgresql\pgpass.conf`, otherwise it is read from`~/.pgpass`.
 You can read more about pgpass files and their structure [here](https://www.postgresql.org/docs/9.6/libpq-pgpass.html).

 ## Limitations